paths-erc/moveit/README.md

 Finally, some development will be done in the next weeks towards a higher degree of abstraction of the entire application, making it possible to use it with another road-graph.
 Some work is being done in documenting the graph production steps, in order to facilitate the reuse of this code for totally different contexts.

 ## Zenodo
-MO(v)EIT is deposited for long term preservation in Zenodo
+MOvEIT is deposited for long term preservation in Zenodo

 [![DOI](https://zenodo.org/badge/278361892.svg)](https://zenodo.org/badge/latestdoi/278361892)